mconlon17/simple-vivo-book/Awards-and-Honors.md

 which will create the `award_add.rdf` and `award_sub.rdf` to update your VIVO.

-## Adding People, Dates, Awards and Organizations to your VIVO
+## Adding People, Awards, Dates, and Organizations to your VIVO

 To manage awards, your enumerations must be up to date.
-Each award, person, organization, and date must already be in  your VIVO and in your enumerations.
+Each person, organization, award, and date that will be referenced in an award must already be in  your VIVO and in your enumerations.
 Updating your enumerations is simple -- run `make_enum.py` as shown above.

 If you need to add dates, rerun the dates example with a wider date range.

-To add a single person, name of an award or an organization conferring an award, use the VIVO web interface.
+To add a single person, name of an award, or an organization conferring an award, use the VIVO web interface.
 Update the enumerations, add a row to your awards.txt for the new award and run a Simple VIVO update.

 For example: